GATHERING TOGETHER, BUT DIFFERENTLY

 - Face Coverings

-- We ask that everyone wear a face mask, particularly while singing.
+- Face coverings are required at in-person services with the exception of during the scripture readings and sermon.
 Naturally, taking communion will necessitate the removal of one’s face covering.
-And, of course, face coverings need not be placed on young children nor anyone who has trouble breathing.
+And, of course, face coverings need not be placed on young children nor anyone who is medically exempt.

 - Self-Serve Experience